 2. Boost Your Confidence

 Professional self-confidence usually gets a knock during a long career break.
 It helps to remind yourself of your strengths and achievements, before and during your break.
 Recognise and tackle your fears and doubts about returning to work.
 Remember that confidence comes from doing not thinking, so look for practical opportunities to regain your professional self, such as project work, or strategic volunteering if you’ve had a long break.
-You can find more tips on tacking self-doubt here and here.
 Don’t write yourself off!